 Pro Tip- Never forget to dry your griddles before putting them away in your kitchen cabinets or drawers.
 To dry your griddles faster, you can heat them on the gas stove or make use of hair driers.

 There are times when natural acids and solutions aid us in doing the same tasks.
 Let’s take a look at a few –

 1. Lemon Juice and Water

-A solution of 1/4th lemon to that of 3/4th part water has to be made.
+A solution of 1/4th lemon juice to that of 3/4th part water has to be made.
 Spread this solution on the griddle’s surface using a brush and then scrape it.
-Make sure to do this on a griddle that is hot.
+Make sure to do this on a hot griddle.
 Repeat this until all the debris has come together.
 Rinse thoroughly and drain!

 Spray some vinegar on the hot surface of the griddle.
 Don’t allow the vinegar to pool.
 Start rubbing using a cloth or a rag.
 Repeat until you’ve gotten rid of all the debris.
 Scrape off the vinegar!

 Make a paste of baking soda and warm water and spread it over the griddle’s surface.
 This will get rid of any stubborn grease.
 Then use a paper towel or a sponge to wipe away the baking soda paste and rinse.